01-edu/public/docs/event-management.md

 > Event management require:
 >   * Edition of the attributes of the object on which the event is based
->   * Creation and settings of the event associated to the initial object
+>   * Creation and settings of the event associated to the reference object

 > Events are used for: `piscines`, `check-in`, `exams`, `rushes`, `hackatons`, `conferences`.

-## Settings for the initial object
+## Settings for the reference object

 > Important indications:
 >   * Objects that doesn't have required attributes for event creation will not be open to event creation.